sarkonovich/Alexa-Hue/README.md

+Before you can use the skill, you'll need to give it access to your Hue bridge.
+Press the link button on your bridge and launch the skill (within, I think, 20 seconds or so.)
+If you don't do this step, Alexa will remind you.

 At this point the skill should be available to you.
 You can say things like:

 *"Alexa, tell [whatever invocation name you chose] to turn the kitchen lights blue."*